 The following essay topic analysis examines London Business School MBA (LBS) MBA admissions essays for the 2019-2020 admissions season.
 You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Let’s take a closer look at each of this year’s LBS MBA essays:

 What are your post-MBA goals and how will your prior experience and the London Business School programme contribute towards these?
 (500 words)

 As for the allocation of space in this 500-word response, we recommend providing a thorough but direct treatment of one’s goals, spending 100-200 words on this topic.
 We then recommend moving through one’s past work experience and past preparation fairly quickly (in another 100 or so words) in order to reserve ample space for a detailed discussion of the appeal of the LBS MBA.
 Applicants should aim to devote at least 200 words of their essay to the ways an LBS MBA would uniquely prepare them for future success.
 Rather than writing in generalities about the program, diving right into specific courses and clubs of interest will enable applicants to get as much mileage as possible out of their comments.
-Going beyond the program’s website and taking the time to learn about the program via campus visits or information sessions, conversations with students and alumni, or through the Clear Admit School Guide to London Business School, will therefore pay dividends here.
+Going beyond the program’s website and taking the time to learn about the program via campus visits or information sessions or conversations with students and alumni will pay dividends here.

 Is there any other information you believe the Admissions Committee should know about you and your application to London Business School?
 (500 words)